Accommodations for Employees

 If an employee in your unit is having difficulty performing his or her job due to a disability or chronic medical condition, the University will need to consider whether a reasonable accommodation can be made.
 A reasonable accommodation is any change or modification to a job, the work environment, or the way things are usually done that enables a qualified individual with a disability to apply for a job, perform the duties of a job, and enjoy the benefits and privileges of employment equal to those without disabilities, without causing significant difficulty or disruption in the workplace or posing a health or safety threat.

 As a supervisor, it is important for you to know how to recognize and respond to a potential accommodation request and to know what to do with confidential medical information.
-You should consult the Office of Equal Opportunity, Equity & Affirmative Action (EOEAA), which is responsible for managing reasonable accommodations and related medical leave for the University.
+You should consult Equal Opportunity, Equity & Affirmative Action (EOEAA), which is responsible for managing reasonable accommodations and related medical leave for the University.

 Recognizing a Request: